 To view sample schedules and learn about the core competencies developed within the program, see the degree program guide.

 Practicum / CE

 Students in the GW MPH programs gain practical skills and knowledge through their practice experiences.
 It is important for MPH Community Oriented Primary Care graduates to feel confident in their skills and gain real-world experience during their studies.
-Students in the Community Oriented Primary Care MPH program complete both a Practicum and a Culminating Experience to practice their knowledge and skills in real-world settings.
+Students in the Community Oriented Primary Care MPH program complete both an Applied Practice Experience (practicum) and a Culminating Experience to practice their knowledge and skills in real-world settings.

-In the Department of Prevention and Community Health, the Practicum is a course designed to engage students in a Practice Activity—a planned, supervised, and evaluated experience in a public health organization.
+In the Department of Prevention and Community Health, the Applied Practice Experience is a course designed to engage students in a Practice Activity—a planned, supervised, and evaluated experience in a public health organization.
 The Practice Activity can be related to either primary research or public health practice.
 It might include activities such as conducting literature reviews, writing proposals, or collecting and analyzing data.